 - Remove the steaks and set them aside.

-- In the same hot pan add in the mushrooms and sauté for 6-8 minutes over high heat until well browned.
+- In the same hot pan, add the mushrooms and sauté for 6-8 minutes over high heat until well browned.

-- Mix everything together and then remove the pan from the cooktop and add in the cognac.
+- Mix everything and then remove the pan from the cooktop and add in the cognac.